GSA/open-gsa-redesign/_apidocs/fh-fouo-api.md

 This is specific to pre-merge.  |	Text agencycode|	Identifier that represents either a department or a sub-tier created in FPDS.
 This is specific to pre-merge.
 If the sub-tiers get merged, only this field and cgaclist show up; aaccode will not show up	|Text effectivedate|	Date when the merge became effective in the Federal Hierarchy.| 	Date links	|This is an array consisting of <br> 1)	“rel: self” which is a self-link to the Organization itself <br> 2)	“rel: nextLevelChildren” which is a link to the next level of the Organization’s hierarchy |
+region| Region Code| Text

 ## Examples